 The Honors in Major program is an opportunity for high-performing NSU undergraduate seniors to participate in a research, academic, experiential, or service project in their major field.
 If selected to join this program, you'll work with a faculty mentor on a project that reflects your personal and professional goals.
-This program is open to qualifying honors and non-honors students by invitation.
+This program is open to qualifying honors and non-honors students.

 To qualify for the program, you must: